The science behind ibuprofen

-Ibuprofen helps relieve pain and reduce inflammation by stopping the body producing large amounts of natural chemicals called prostaglandins when you have an illness or injury.
+Let’s begin with the basics – how does ibuprofen work?
+Well, ibuprofen helps relieve pain caused by inflammation, which occurs when the body produces increased amounts of molecules called prostaglandins1,3 when you have an illness or injury.

-Prostaglandins are released into your body when you are sick or injured, making nearby nerves more sensitive to pain.
-This helps your body realise something is wrong.
-So when you put your hand on something sharp, the nearby nerves tell your brain, which sends a message that your hand hurts.
+When prostaglandins are released, they make nearby nerves more sensitive to pain4 – which helps your body realise something is wrong.5 So for example, when you put your hand on something sharp, the nearby nerves tell your brain, which sends a message that your hand hurts.

-Prostaglandins also make tissues inflamed and swollen – they are one of the reasons why you get a sore throat when you are sick and why a sprained ankle becomes swollen and painful.
+Prostaglandins also make tissues inflamed and swollen4 – they are one of the reasons why you get a sore throat when you are sick6 and why a sprained ankle becomes swollen and painful.4

 What is ibuprofen used for?